bynaught/pokepink/README.md

-# Pokémon Red and Blue
+# Pokémon Pink

-This is a disassembly of Pokémon Red and Blue.
+This is a work in progress adaptation of Pokémon Red/Blue that aims to make Ditto much more interesting.
+I plan to rebalance some of the game, add QOL changes, and make Ditto a starter Pokémon similar to how Pikachu is implemented in Pokémon Yellow.

 It builds the following roms: